retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

 Describe
 ^^^^^^^^

-Similarly to pandas, we use :py:meth:`describe()<retentioneering.eventstream.eventstream.Eventstream.describe>` for a general description of an eventstream.
+In a similar fashion to Pandas, we use :py:meth:`describe()<retentioneering.eventstream.eventstream.Eventstream.describe>` for a general description of an eventstream.

 .. code-block:: python